Web tracking: First- and third-party cookies

 A first-party cookie is created by the website the user is visiting.
-These cookies are considered "good" since they help the user rather than spy on them.
-The main goal of first-party cookies is to recognize the user and their preferences so that their desired settings can be applied.
+The main goal of first-party cookies is usually to recognize the user and their preferences so that their desired settings can be applied.

 A third-party cookie is created by websites other than the one a user visits.
 They insert additional tracking code that can record a user's online activity.
 On-site analytics refers to data collection on the current site.
 It is used to measure many aspects of user interactions, including the number of times a user visits.

 Restrictions on third-party cookies introduced by web browsers are bypassed by some tracking companies using a technique called CNAME cloaking, where a third-party tracking service is assigned a DNS record in the first-party origin domain (usually CNAME) so that it's masqueraded as first-party even though it's a separate entity in legal and organizational terms.
 This technique is blocked by some browsers and ad blockers using block lists of known trackers.